jembi/trace-odk-to-dhis2/README.md

 We can now view our data on ODK Aggregate.
 On your computer, open a browser and navigate to your [ODK Aggregate instance](http://localhost:8080).
 If you haven't logged in before, do so now.
 The first page of ODK Aggregate should be the form submissions page.
 Here you should see the form data you submitted.

+##### Confirm data forwarding to DHIS2

+After submitting data to ODK Aggregate, this data should automatically be forwarded to DHIS2 via the OpenHIM.
+To confirm this, log into the OpenHIM Console at <http://localhost:9000>.
+Once on the console click on the `Transactions Log` option in the menu on the left.
+Your data should appear within a transaction on this page.

+> Note: ODK appears to have a bug preventing the first form data being published to the down stream service.
+This is easily overcome by sending through a second data set.

+If your data is not showing up on the OpenHIM Transaction log, open the ODK Aggregate Console and click on the `Form Management` tab.
+Then click on the subordinate `Published Data` tab.

 ## Database backups

 If changes are required within the database that needs to be part of the import, we will have to create a new export of the database.
 Execute the below commands to create a new database dump